connorzittrauer/CTEC-Demo/ai-information.md

 ## Use Cases

-### 2. Copilot TailwingCSS Generation
+### 2. Rapid TailwingCSS Stlying
-While I consulted ChatGPT for boileplate TailwindCSS, I also used copilot to quickly edit CSS to save time.
+While I consulted ChatGPT for boileplate TailwindCSS, I also used *copilot* in vscode to quickly edit CSS to save time.
 Example prompt:
 > *"I want to add a one of those icons in my password field that you can click to view the password.
 One of the eye icons."*